 The Real Problem

-YouTube Shorts is the worst thing ever for children — it would be illegal on television.
+YouTube Shorts is the worst thing I've seen for children — content that would be illegal before 9pm on TV plays at breakfast.

 Daniel Towle